wavemotion-dave/A7800DS/readme.txt

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V1.5 : 15-Dec-2020 by wavemotion-dave
+  * Overhaul of scaling and X/Y offsets so that more games look pixel perfect.
+  * More homebrews run... compatibility table added to the back end of this doc.
+  * More robust handling of High Score Cart and saving of files.

 V1.4 : 13-Dec-2020 by wavemotion-dave
   * Implemented Hiscore Saving per the HSC cart.
 Put the 4k highscore.rom (don't ask) where your ROMs live.
 If found, it will enable saving of high scores